MartTave/bachelor-report/bachelor_thesis.typ

 === Results

-The result are as expected after analysis of the datasets, mittigated.
+The result are as expected after analysis of the datasets, mitigated.
 #align(center)[
 #grid(
   columns: 2,